You've got documents to share. Maybe it's a pitch deck for investors. Maybe it's a stack of financials for due diligence. Maybe it's just a contract.

 A VDR tracks all of this.
 You'll see who viewed which documents, how much time they spent on each page, and whether they came back for a second look.

-For founders in fundraising, this is not a nice-to-have.
+For most businesses, this is not a nice-to-have.
 It's signal.
 If an investor spends 40 minutes on your financial projections and zero time on your team slide, you know exactly what to prep for the next call.

 VDRs let you: